 To do this, try to slow down and eat with mindfulness.
 The Taoist recommendation is to chew food fifty times for each bite.
 This may be a bit much for most people, so Lee recommends chewing the first bite of your meal twenty-five times to establish a pattern for yourself.
 Digestion starts in your mouth, not your stomach, so give yourself the time to really absorb all of the nutrients and joy that your food has to offer.

 Another general tip is to not drink cold liquids during a meal as they can tend to put out your digestive fires.
 Instead, seek to drink warm liquids that help to stimulate digestion and help you get the most out of your meal.
 By truly checking in with yourself about your own needs and eating in a mindful manner, you can enjoy the process of cultivating your Qi in every meal throughout your day.

 Understanding Yourself with The Five Elements

 At Holden QiGong, one of our primary goals is to provide resources and opportunities for individuals to empower themselves.
-One of these opportunities is Lee’s Five Elements training, which helps students better understand their own unique gifts and individuality.
+One of these opportunities is Lee’s Five Elements workshop series.
+Together, these workshops help students better understand their own unique gifts and individuality.

 By realizing what elements are most alive and which are more discrete within us, we can understand what choices will help us to find balance and harmony.
 Through this process, students can gain more insight into their emotions, personality, dietary needs, and more.

-At Holden QiGong, we’ve put together an online program for Qi Gong for the Five Elements.
+At Holden QiGong, we’ve put together an online program called the Five Elements.
 Through the instructional videos, students have the opportunity to learn all of the wonderful Five Elements practices and wisdom that Lee has to offer.

-The link below contains a lot of great information about what the program provides and how it can enrich your Qi Gong journey.
-The gifts of nature live within each of us and are waiting to be cultivated, so click the link below to learn more or to sign up today:
+The link below contains a lot of great information about the Five Elements workshop series and how it can enrich your Qi Gong journey.
+The gifts of nature live within each of us and are waiting to be cultivated, so click the link below to learn more and start practicing today.